 If you are reading this car warranty scams by phone review, likely you have received a call or 2 from some company trying to sell you a car warranty.
 If you are like me, you have probably not only received phone calls, but also solicitations by mail.
 So you may be asking if these solicitations are legit or scams?
 Keep reading to see what to consider FIRST before buying a car warranty!
-If you don’t, then you will smack yourself later!
+If you don’t, then you will smack yourself later if you become victim of auto warranty scams!

-What to Expect in This Car Warranty Review
+What To Expect In Our Car Warranty Scams by Phone Review

 Although this website is dedicated to helping entrepreneurs to create websites online, today I wanted to cover this topic.